Cass Canfield: Personal life

-After their divorce, she married, in October 1937, John D. W. Churchill.
-According to the memoirs of Loelia, Duchess of Westminster, King Edward VIII of the United Kingdom believed that Michael Canfield was actually the biological son of his brother Prince George, Duke of Kent and socialite Kiki Preston, however; it has emerged that Michael's mother was Violet I C Evans - the daughter of a Canadian Coal merchant.
+After their divorce, Katherine married, in October 1937, John D. W. Churchill.
+According to the memoirs of Loelia, Duchess of Westminster, King Edward VIII of the United Kingdom believed that Michael Canfield was actually the biological son of his brother Prince George, Duke of Kent and socialite Kiki Preston.

 In 1938, Canfield married his second wife, Jane Sage White, an author and sculptor.
 She was the former wife of Charles Fairchild Fuller and a relative of Ernest Ingersoll.
 By this marriage Canfield had three stepchildren: Jane Sage Fuller, Blair Fairchild Fuller, and Isabelle Whitney "Jill" Fuller.
 They remained married until Jane's death in 1984.

 In 1984, Canfield married Joan H. King.
 They remained married until his death in 1986.